MonkWarrior08/Model_Router/README.md

 python main.py
 ```

-The application starts in a continuous conversation mode.
-Simply type your prompt and the router will:
+Upon launching the application, you enter a continuous conversation mode.
+When you input your prompt, the router performs the following steps:
-1. Analyze your request to select the best task category.
+1. Task categorization: It identifies the most suitable task category for your request.
-2. Choose the most appropriate instruction for that category.
+2. Instruction selection: It picks the most fitting instruction tailored to the selected category.
-3. Route to the optimal model for the task.
+3. Model routing: It directs your task to the most optimal model available.
-4. Stream the response to the console.
+4. Response streaming: It displays the model's response directly in the console.

 You can type `clear` to reset the conversation history or `quit` to exit.